Minot, North Dakota: Climate

-Minot experiences a warm-summer humid continental climate (Köppen: Dwb) in its marginal zone receiving sufficient precipitation for such category.
+Minot experiences a warm-summer humid continental climate (Köppen: Dfb).
 Like Central Asia, it exhibits great temperature variation.
 Summers range from warm to moderately hot, with frequent thunderstorm activity.
 Winters are typically bitterly cold and snowy, with high winds and below-freezing temperatures for weeks at a time.
 Lows below 0 °F occur on about 39 days during the winter, while temperatures reach 90 °F on 14 days per summer, and in some years reach 100 °F. The average annual snowfall total is 42.5 in.

 Demographics

+As of the 2022 American Community Survey, there are 21,161 estimated households in Minot with an average of 2.21 persons per household.
+The city has a median household income of $75,545.
+Approximately 11.3% of the city's population lives at or below the poverty line.
+Minot has an estimated 66.6% employment rate, with 30.0% of the population holding a bachelor's degree or higher and 93.4% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (93.6%), Spanish (2.0%), Indo-European (1.6%), Asian and Pacific Islander (1.6%), and Other (1.2%).

+The median age in the city was 33.0 years.